Individual results may vary.

 CLIMBING 12–15 STEPS WITHOUT USING A HANDRAIL OR WALKING AID

-COSENTYX is a once-a-month injection.
-Your doctor may prescribe 5 weekly doses to get you started if he or she thinks it's necessary.
-The recommended dose is 150 mg used under the skin.
+COSENTYX is a once-a-month injection, but your doctor may prescribe 5 weekly doses to get you started.
+The recommended dose is 150 mg, which is taken as one injection under the skin.

 Do not use COSENTYX if you have had a severe allergic reaction to secukinumab or any of the other ingredients in COSENTYX.
 See the Medication Guide for a complete list of ingredients.